Skip to content

 Slack commands not working

-• Verify SLACK_BOT_TOKEN and SLACK_SIGNING_SECRET are set correctly in .env
+• Verify SLACK_BOT_TOKEN and SLACK_APP_TOKEN are set correctly in .env

 • Check that the Slack App has the required OAuth scopes